Founder & CEO

 Andrea Moen, Secretary to the Board of Trustees

-Andrea is currently studying for a Master of Laws and is assisting MIN with the governance of the charity and put in place systems to make sure that the staff and volunteers at Mums In Need are able to carry out their all so important work.
+Having studied law for the past 5 years, Andrea is assisting MIN with the governance of the charity and putting in place systems to make sure that the staff and volunteers at MIN are able to carry out their all so important work.

 "To know that I am part of Mums In Need's journey in confronting coercive control, and that I am potentially making a difference along the way with the other amazing people at Mums In Need, is the most rewarding part of it all."